LEPS

 Aude-Marie FOUCAUT

-Responsible for the two STAPS Master's courses in Adapted Physical Activity and Health (APA-S), Physical Activity, Sport, Health (AP2S) and Physical Activity, Sport, Handicap and Inclusion (APSHI).
-I am conducting my research in the field of Public Health in order to evaluate - beyond the effect of physical activity - its feasibility, its obstacles and its facilitators in the field of health.
+I carry out my research in the field of Public Health in order to evaluate - beyond the effect of physical activity - its feasibility, obstacles and facilitators in the field of health.

 Activités récentes : Active lifestyle is a complex health behavior, determined by many factors at micro, meso and macro environmental levels.
 Our current research aims to increase our knowledge of these factors and to explain them within ecological models.
 Thanks to the experience gained at the Health & Wellness Lab of the University of Calgary (Alberta, Canada) during a CRCT from 2022 to 2023, and based on the results of previous studies, we will be able to implement projects in France based on implementation science, with large samples of patients.
 We will then be able to document variables that are unfortunately still under-evaluated in multimodal programs promoting physical activity in secondary and tertiary prevention, such as acceptability, adoption, feasibility, fidelity, safety, reach, sustainability, integration into the care pathway, and cost.